A Shiur for the Kollel Avreichim of “Shuvu Banim” in the Old City

-These are the same avreichim who “give their lives” in the tent of Torah—from midnight until Ma’ariv together with Rabbi Berland shlit"a—just as The Rav shlit"a established for them, for those avreichim, forty-five years ago.
+These are the same avreichim who kill themselves in the tent of Torah, from midnight until the evening prayer with our teacher, Rav Berland shlit"a, just as our teacher, the Rav shlit"a, established for these avreichim forty-five years ago.

-Those avreichim entered the shiur in the residence of Rabbi Eliezer Berland shlit"a on the night of 21 Av, before Ma’ariv.
-At the beginning of the shiur, Rabbi Berland shlit"a dealt with the halachos of testimony and the fine points of how a warning must be given regarding laws of capital punishment.
-After that, he spoke about using one’s time for Gemara.
-Then he spoke about a child’s stage of development—at age 12, which is the most important time in life—and how worthwhile it is for a child to invest as much as possible during that time.
-He explained that today children are not taught the words of the Gemara properly—for example, in Eilu Metzi’os regarding “a kav within four amos.”
-As is his holy way, he entered into this sugya and began to examine it in the words of the Gemara and the shiurim.
-After that, he continued with Aggadic teachings in Shas.
+Those avreichim entered the shiur at the residence of our teacher, Rabbi Eliezer Berland shlit"a, on the night of the 21st of Av before the Ma'ariv prayer.
+At the beginning of the shiur, our teacher, Rav Berland shlit"a, dealt with the laws of testimony and the subtleties required for the warning regarding the laws of capital punishment.
+Afterward, he spoke about utilizing time for Gemara.
+He then spoke about the developmental period of a child—at age 12, which is the most important time in life, and it is worthwhile for the child to invest as much as possible during this time.
+He explained that today, children are not being taught the words of the Gemara correctly, such as in [the tractate of] Eilu Metziot regarding the measure of a kav within four amot, and in his holy manner, he delved into this sugya and began to examine it through the words of the Gemara and the commentaries.
+Afterward, he continued to speak on the aggadic portions of the Shas.

 Subscribe to Our Newsletter